-“My Job is to notice the things that other people don’t notice” - Grayson Perry
+“My job is to notice the things that other people don’t notice.”
+Grayson Perry

-The central aim of Arts education at the Latymer School is to offer our students a broad range of experiences and opportunities.
+The central aim of Arts education at the Latymer School is to offer our students a broad range of experiences and opportunities, irrespective of ability.
 Involvement in the Arts can extend and deepen the capacity to learn about oneself through individual expression.
 Students develop perceptiveness and gain an insight into every aspect of life and the world around them by considering topics as broad as nature, politics, and history in relation to art.
 As a department we seek to encourage creativity by encouraging students to respond imaginatively to tasks that do not have a defined ‘right’ or ‘wrong’ answer.

 The Art Department is staffed by highly skilled teachers, who are progressive, dynamic and share a common ethos.
-We work as a team but draw on each individual member’s specific experience to provide students with a varied skillset, from painting and printmaking to pottery and sculpture.
+We work as a team but draw on each individual member’s specific experience to provide students with a varied skill set, from painting and printmaking to pottery and sculpture.
 In doing this, we aim to foster a creative and engaging learning environment, where students feel confident to work both collaboratively and independently.

-Drawing Project - Significant Objects
+Drawing project - Significant objects

 Year 7 students create a mixed media print based upon East African textiles, Kanga.
 Kanga prints are known for their rectangular format, bold patterns, rich colours, and use of proverbs, which are displayed in the central panel of the material.
 Students are encouraged to carefully choose a proverb or saying which reflects their personal values.
 This is then communicated visually in the design of their print.
-The project celebrates the School’s partnership with the Mwambisi School in Tanzania.
+The project celebrates the school’s partnership with the Mwambisi School in Tanzania.

 Inspired by the ceramicist Kate Malone, this project sees students create organic sculptural vessels based upon the forms of fruit.
 The department makes use of Malone’s video diaries to help young people gain an understanding of how practicing artists operate.
 In the past several students have also had the opportunity to visit Malone’s studio.
 Due to the often unpredictable nature of ceramics, students develop resilience and learn the importance of taking risks while forming their work.